 What You'll Need

-This is just a visual guide, please see the recipe card below for full ingredient list and instructions.
+This is just a visual guide, please see the recipe card below for the full ingredient list and instructions.

 - Peel the carrots then cut lengthways into halves or quarters depending on how thick they are.